This programme is currently being reviewed as part of our revalidation process. Module choice details will follow in due course.

-The Biology of Cancer strand offers students the possibility of undertaking research alongside internationally recognised scientists who are working to understand cancer and find new ways to detect and treat the disease.
+The Biology of Cancer pathway offers students the possibility of undertaking research alongside internationally recognised scientists who are performing discovery led research to understand the mechanisms of cancer and find new ways to detect and treat the disease.

-Both fundamental and translational research is offered.
-Fundamental research includes activities such as dissecting the roles of specific oncogenes and tumour suppressor genes, and their signalling pathways.
-Translational research is more patient oriented, and includes activities such as examining patient samples for the presence of biological entities (DNA, RNA or protein biomarkers) that will enable early detection of cancer or allow predictions of which patients are likely to respond to particular treatments.
+The programme offers opportunities for training in both fundamental and translational research.
+Fundamental research includes activities such as dissecting the roles of specific oncogenes and tumour suppressor genes, identifying novel biomarkers or genomic profiles that provide new insight into the mechanisms of disease and cancer progression.
+Translational research is more patient oriented, and includes activities such as examining patient samples for the presence of known diagnostic or prognostic signatures in patient samples DNA, RNA or protein biomarkers) to enable early detection of cancer or allow predictions of which patients are likely to respond to particular treatments.

 Students in this strand are allocated research projects that maximise their skills in the key research techniques of molecular biology, protein biochemistry, microscopy, and the statistical analysis of patient data sets.

-Examples of research projects include fundamental and translational research of pancreatic cancer (supervisors: Costello, Greenhalf, Palmer, Ghaneh, Halloran), head and neck cancers (supervisors: Boyd, Jones, Shaw, Rubbi), blood cancers, such as leukaemias and lymphomas (supervisors: Pettitt, Slupsky, Kalakonda) and tumours affecting the eyes (supervisor: Coupland).
+Examples of research projects include fundamental and translational research of pancreatic cancer, head and neck cancers, blood cancers, such as leukaemias and lymphomas and tumours affecting the eyes.

 Biomedical Imaging and Biosensing

 Both fundamental and translational research is offered.
-Fundamental research includes activities such as dissecting the role of stroma in cancer progression, DNA repair mechanisms.
+Fundamental research includes activities such as dissecting the role of stroma in cancer progression and DNA repair mechanisms.
 Translational research includes development of biomarkers for early detection of cancer and treatment options.

-Students in this strand are allocated to research projects that match the NWCRF strategic research areas, such as basic mechanisms underpinning cancers and pancreatic, lung, eye, head and neck cancers.
+Students in this strand are allocated to research projects that match the main strategic research areas of the newly formed Liverpool Cancer Research Institute, such as basic mechanisms underpinning cancers and pancreatic, lung, eye, haematological and head and neck cancers.

-Examples of research projects include fundamental and applied research of the role of stromal cells, such as macrophages, in pancreatic cancer progression (supervisors: Schmid, Mielgo); Mechanisms of ubiquitination (Clague, Urbe).
+Examples of research projects include fundamental and applied research of the role of stromal cells, such as macrophages, in pancreatic cancer progression.

-As with the other strands, projects will be allocated by the strand convenor (the member of staff who organises the strand) after consultation with students about their research interests.
-This new strand is primarily designed for intercalating medical or dental students, but is also available to non-clinical students.
+As with the other pathways, projects will be allocated after consultation with students about their research interests.
+This pathway is primarily designed for intercalating medical or dental students, but is also available to non-clinical students.

 Molecular and Clinical Gastroenterology

 The Department of Gastroenterology provides excellent opportunities for laboratory and clinical research focusing on the pathogenesis of diseases of the gastrointestinal tract in humans and animals (www.liv.ac.uk/gastroenterology).
-The high quality of our research was specifically commented on in the 2008 Research Assessment Exercise and we have funding from sources including MRC, BBSRC, Wellcome Trust, NIHR and CRUK.
 Our focus is on “translational” research that will take advances in basic medical research out of the laboratory and into the hospital or veterinary clinic ‘from the bench to bedside’ in order to improve the health and welfare of people and animals world-wide.

-Examples of research projects include: Inflammatory Bowel Disease (IBD) – role of bacterial factors, the development and assessment of novel therapies (Campbell, Rhodes, Lu); Gastrointestinal Cancers (Pritchard, Jenkins).
+Examples of research projects include: Inflammatory Bowel Disease (IBD) – role of bacterial factors, the development and assessment of novel therapies, and Gastrointestinal Cancers.

 We employ the whole range of cutting-edge experimental techniques from mechanistic studies involving cell-lines and gastrointestinal tissues through to patient studies and clinical trials.

-Students are provided with the opportunity for acquisition of research skills and knowledge across modern pharmacological issues.
-This encompasses fundamental mechanistic studies, clinical analyses and mathematical modelling to understand the mechanisms that underpin pharmacokinetics and pharmacodynamics for therapy of infectious diseases, cancer, immunological and CNS disorders.
+This pathway offers projects in 3 main areas, molecular and clinical pharmacology, drug safety and nanomedicine.
+In Molecular and Clinical Pharmacology, students are provided with the opportunity to acquire research skills and knowledge across modern pharmacological issues.
+This encompasses fundamental mechanistic studies, clinical analyses and mathematical modelling to understand the mechanisms that underpin pharmacokinetics and pharmacodynamics, for the treatment of infectious diseases, cancer, immunological and CNS disorders.
 Students will have a choice of research projects that will provide training in methodologies to address key questions in these areas and opportunity to test a number of hypotheses.

-Examples of techniques that may be acquired include: molecular biology, cell biology, immunology, mass spectrometry, genetic analysis, in silico approaches and/or cloning/transfection.
+Examples of techniques that may be acquired on the Pharmacology and Therapeutics pathway include: molecular biology, cell biology, immunology, mass spectrometry, genetic analysis, in silico approaches and/or cloning/transfection.
 Projects take place in research labs with strong international reputations in general areas such as hypersensitivity, drug safety and personalised medicine.

-Examples of nanomedicine-based projects include: a) synthesis of nanotechnology-enabled medicines for the treatment of diseases; b) pharmacological evaluation of route-dependent nanoparticle pharmacokinetics; or c) early evaluation of nanomaterial safety (e.g. interactions of drug nanoparticles with the immune system).
+Nanomedicine-based projects include: Synthesis of nanotechnology-enabled medicines for the treatment of diseases; Pharmacological evaluation of route-dependent nanoparticle pharmacokinetics, and early evaluation of nanomaterial safety (e.g. interactions of drug nanoparticles with the immune system).

-Projects are based in laboratories across campus in multiple academic departments in the Institute of Translational Medicine and other research institutes.
+Projects are based in laboratories in multiple academic departments in the Institute of Systems Molecular and Integrated Biology.
 They can also be conducted in collaboration with brain imaging scientists at the MARIARC facility and with clinical neuroscience researchers at the Walton Centre NHS Foundation Trust in North Liverpool.
 Major areas of active research include epilepsy, demyelinating disorders, neuro-behavioural disorders, neuro-degeneration and MRI-based brain imaging.